xenify-io/litepaper/README.md

 <br>

 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)
-# 💸 XNF Genesis Airdrops
+# 💸 XNF Airdrops
 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)

 <br>

-- Xenify is initiating a 60-day Genesis airdrop across each chain it operates on.
+- Xenify will initiate an airdrop event across each chain it operates on.
 Throughout this phase, 1,500,000 XNF will be distributed to participants.
-Daily, 25,000 XNF tokens are apportioned based on each participant's contribution through swap fees.

-- The airdrop extends to all EVM-compatible chains, ensuring broad inclusivity.
-Transactions eligible for the airdrop include those originating from or completed on an EVM chain, provided they carry a swap fee.
+- For both the BNB Chain and Arbitrum, our 60-day airdrop events will feature the allocation of 25,000 XNF tokens based on each participant's contribution through swap fees.
+This extends to swaps conducted across all supported EVM-compatible chains, ensuring widespread inclusivity.
+To be eligible for the airdrop, transactions must originate from or be completed on an EVM chain, provided participants have opted to pay the 0.5% swap fee.

-- After the airdrop ends, recipients will not have immediate access to the XNF tokens, which will be initially locked.
-These tokens will unlock gradually over 730 days.
-For example, if you receive 7,300 locked XNF tokens from the airdrop, you can anticipate an unlocking of approximately 10 XNF tokens daily into your wallet.
+- Once an airdrop event concludes, recipients will gain the ability to claim their XNF tokens upon its deployment.
+These airdropped tokens will unlock gradually over 730 days.
+For example, if you claim 7,300 locked XNF tokens from the airdrop, you can anticipate an unlocking of approximately 10 XNF tokens daily into your wallet.

 <br>